scala/docs.scala-lang/_overviews/scala-book/scala-build-tool-sbt.md

 ```

-## Creating a “Hello, world” SBT project directory structure
+## Creating a “Hello, world” sbt project directory structure

 Creating this directory structure is pretty simple, and you can use a shell script like [sbtmkdirs](https://alvinalexander.com/sbtmkdirs) to create new projects.
-But you don’t have to use that script; assuming that you’re using a Unix/Linux system, you can just use these commands to create your first SBT project directory structure:
+But you don’t have to use that script; assuming that you’re using a Unix/Linux system, you can just use these commands to create your first sbt project directory structure:

 ```bash
 mkdir HelloWorld